On the linearity of lattices in affine buildings and ergodicity of the singular Cartan flow: Introduction

 If $\dim(X)=1$, namely if $X$ is a tree with vertex degrees~$\geq 2$ , any uniform lattice in $\Aut(X)$ is linear, indeed virtually free.
 However, a non-uniform lattice can be non-linear.

 If $\dim(X)=2$ and $X$ is reducible, then $X$ is the product of two trees.
-In that case Burger and Mozes \cite{BurgerMozes_lattices} constructed celebrated examples of uniform lattices $\Gamma < \Aut(X)$ that are simple groups, and can thus not be linear since they fail to be residually finite.
-It is still unknown whether an irreducible lattice in a product of more than two topologically simple groups, each acting cocompactly on a tree, can be non-linear.
+In that case Burger and Mozes \cite{BurgerMozes_lattices} constructed celebrated examples of uniform lattices $\Gamma < \Aut(X)$ that are simple groups, and thus cannot be linear, as they fail to be residually finite.
+It is still unknown whether an irreducible lattice in a product of more than two topologically simple groups, each acting cocompactly on a tree, can be non-linear (in this context, the condition of \textit{irreducibility} means that the projection of the lattice to each simple factor is faithful with dense image).

 If $\dim(X)=2$ and $X$ is irreducible, but not Bruhat--Tits, then we say that $X$ is \textbf{exotic}.
 Some of the known constructions of exotic affine buildings and lattices acting on them are referenced in \S\ref{sec:ReviewExotic} below.